vincentscdc/golang-reference-guide/setup.md

 ## Go Package Manager

 Go has a native module system that function as package management.
-More here: https://go.dev/blog/using-go-modules
+More [here](https://go.dev/blog/using-go-modules).

 To initialise, use `go mod init`.
 This will generate 2 files:

 - go.mod
 - go.sum